 Audio Technica AT-LP60

-If you’re a beginner in the world of vinyl—or you’re on a beginner’s budget—check out the AT-LP60, a fully automatic, belt-driven turntable that sells for right around $100.
+If you’re a beginner in the world of vinyl—or you’re on a beginner’s budget—check out the AT-LP60, a fully automatic, belt-driven turntable.
 It comes with a built-in preamplifier, along with an option to instead use the line-level output if you’d prefer to add your own external preamp.

 The simplicity of the set-up and the operation (see full specs) also make it ideal for the beginner; the counterweight is set at the factory, meaning the assembly out of the box is simple regardless of your experience level.
 The Cue button on the front panel lets you automatically raise and lower the tonearm, great if you have trouble seeing where to place the needle.
 The overall combination of sound quality, convenience, and price make this one of the best automatic turntables for the money.